-The development of a sewer facility plan is currently underway for the Hoodsport Rural Activity Center.
-This plan will address options for collection and treatment of the more densely populated Hoodsport area.
-Here too, the funding for any recommended system development will initially be provided through grants and/or loans until there is an established rate base to provide payments for the system.
+The development of a sewer facility plan has been completed for the Hoodsport Rural Activity Center.
+Additional sewer planning efforts are now under way for the Potlatch State Park and Tribal areas.
+These planning efforts will address options for collection and treatment of the more densely populated Hoodsport area, the State Park and portions of the tribal lands.
+The funding for any recommended system development will initially be provided through grants and/or loans until there is an established rate base to provide payments for the system.

+2007-2012

-2006-2011 WATER & WASTEWATER UTILITIES Summary of Capital Expenditures by Fund (in thousands)
+WATER & WASTEWATER UTILITIES

+Summary of Capital Expenditures by Fund

+(in thousands)